mdbootstrap/mdb-ui-kit/README-FINAL.md

-<h1 align=center>Bootstrap Material Design</h1>
+<h1 align=center>Material Design for Bootstrap</h1>

-Bootstrap Material Design is the best way to use [Material Design guidelines by Google](http://www.google.com/design/spec/material-design/introduction.html) in your Bootstrap 4 based application.
+Material Design for Bootstrap is the best way to use [Material Design guidelines by Google](http://www.google.com/design/spec/material-design/introduction.html) in your Bootstrap 4 based application.
-Since this is a fully customizable version of Bootstrap, just include Bootstrap Material Design CSS instead of Bootstrap CSS, and include the JavaScript at the end of your document (just before the `</body>` tag), and everything will be converted to Material Design.
+Since this is a fully customizable version of Bootstrap, just include Material Design for Bootstrap CSS instead of Bootstrap CSS, and include the JavaScript at the end of your document (just before the `</body>` tag), and everything will be converted to Material Design.